compositor/doitim-2do/README.md

 Overall, follow the script code to make sense of what's being migrated and how.

+For easier reconciliation, all non-recurring tasks are in Home realm, all repeating tasks are in Work realm (and you need to manually fix them).
+Tasks are also annotated with tags (inbox, someday... so to easier track), this is meant to be for migration period only.

 # How to use

 * You need `jq`, `curl` and obviously 2doapp installed.